stephenberry/glaze/docs/wrappers.md

 );
 ```

+To mark an entire type as a positional array (rather than a particular member), give it a `glz::meta` with `static constexpr auto value = glz::reflect_array{};`.
+This generates the equivalent of `glz::array(...)` over all members via reflection, so the type serializes positionally even inside containers like `std::vector<T>`.
+See [Pure Reflection](pure-reflection.md#marking-an-entire-type-as-a-positional-array).

 ## flatten_map

 Flatten a map-like container or range of pairs into a JSON array.
 This wrapper lives in the optional header `glaze/json/flatten_map.hpp`.